 - When the desired plan has been loaded, the Planner Worksheet will appear on the left side of the screen, while the Student Educational Planner will appear on the right side of the screen.

 - Click in the Select Term drop-down box to select the desired term.

-- Students may also plan out several terms to help map out their entire plan of study.
+- Students may build several terms to help map out their entire plan of study.

-- Once the needed information has been added, click Load and the plan of study will be added.
+- Once the needed information has been added, click Load and the plan will be added.

 GPA Calculator Function

 Students may use the GPA (Grade Point Average) Calculator to view the following features:

 - Graduation Calculator